ABOUT STIs

 Transmission of hepatitis A happens by an orofaecal route.
 Simply put, this means getting the faeces (shit) of an infected person into your mouth.

-The most common cause of hepatitis A is eating food contaminated with faeces of an infected person as a result of poor personal hygiene or by drinking contaminated water (eg in places where there is poor sanitation).
+The most common cause of hepatitis A is eating food contaminated with faeces of an infected person as a result of poor personal hygiene or by drinking contaminated water (e.g. in places where there is poor sanitation).

 How can I avoid getting hepatitis A?

 You can be vaccinated against hepatitis A which involves having two injections 6 months apart.
 You can get this vaccination at our nurse-led sexual health clinics or at GP and travel clinics.
-It is recommended that men who have sex with other men get vaccinated, as well as people travelling to countries where hepatitis A is more prevalent and where sanitation may be poorer than in the UK.
+It is recommended that men who have sex with men get vaccinated, as well as people travelling to countries where hepatitis A is more prevalent and where sanitation may be poorer than in the UK.

 What are the symptoms?